Benefits of Membership

 Discounted Registration Fees

-CAA members receive significant discounts on registration for our internationally acclaimed CAA national conferences.
+CAA members receive significant discounts on registration for our internationally acclaimed CAA Conference and Exhibition.

 Supporting Future Audiologists